-There was no evidence of systems and processes for learning, continuous improvement and innovation.
+There were systems and processes for learning, continuous improvement and innovation.

 - There was a focus on continuous learning and improvement. - The service made use of internal and external reviews of incidents and complaints.
-Learning was shared and used to make improvements. - Leaders and managers encouraged staff to take time out to review individual and team objectives, processes and performance. - There were systems to support improvement and innovation work.
+Learning was shared and used to make improvements. - Leaders and managers encouraged staff to take time out to review individual and team objectives, processes and performance. - The service had also won awards for patient care within the field of aesthetic medicine.